 Super Mario Bros. is a big-budget film adaptation of the videogame.
 (The game had earlier been made into three different animated series between 1989 and 1991).
 Super Mario Bros. was the first film ever based on a videogame and surprisingly, considering the games popularity, proved to be a big flop and was critically trashed.
 Indeed, it could be a general rule of thumb that all films based on video/computer games have been flops see the likes of Double Dragon (1994), Street Fighter (1994), Wing Commander (1999), Lara Croft, Tomb Raider (2001), Resident Evil (2002), House of the Dead (2003), Alone in the Dark (2005), BloodRayne (2005), Doom (2005), DOA: Dead or Alive (2006), Hitman (2007), In the Name of the King: A Dungeon Siege Tale (2007), Postal (2007), Far Cry (2008), Max Payne (2008), Prince of Persia: The Sands of Time (2010), Tekken (2010), Angry Birds (2016), Assassins Creed (2016) and Warcraft (2016), with the sole exceptions being the likable Mortal Kombat (1995), Silent Hill (2006) and the amazing Final Fantasy: The Spirits Within (2001).

 The husband and wife directing team of Annabel Jankel and Rocky Morton had worked in music videos and made the culty original UK tv pilot of Max Headroom (1985) but that films visual inspiration is not in evidence here.
+(In fairness, they had origially conceived the film as a much grittier, more adult tone but this was overriden and watered down by the studio after production had begun).
 One went into Super Mario Bros. with low expectations and at least one can say they receive exactly what they expected from the film.
 Super Mario Bros. is a film constructed as a big package of explosions and shootouts, car chases, a handful of creatures and some then trendy morphing effects but is routinely presented.
 The highly extolled sets for Dinohattan never for a moment convince that they exist anywhere outside the confines of studio walls.

 It is in Super Mario Bros.s persistent celebration of its own utter brainlessness that it becomes incredibly annoying.
 The two central characters dumb-but-heart-of-gold, average guy characterizations are irritating.
 Bob Hoskins at least tackles his role with good-hearted cheer, although one can see even his Cockney provinciality has been dwarfed by a project he does not understand.
 The irritably mindless merriment of everything is worn thin by the two nonsense-babble spouting moron sidekicks played by Fisher Stevens and Richard Edson and the super-dumb Goombah dance sequences.
 Dennis Hopper has his amusements, although tends towards the campy even so the performance is surprisingly dull for what one would have expected someone as iconoclastic as Dennis Hopper to have made of it.
 Far more enjoyable is Fiona Shaw who gives a high camp performance of alarming intensity.